SoumitraDeshpande11/FakeFrenzy/README.md

 ## the issues that havent been resolved -

-### the export button : it works on my local host but when deployed it doesnt still working on that. a vide of this demo is uploaded
+### the export button : it works on my local host but when deployed it doesnt still working on that.
+### the video demo of export - https://youtu.be/XtGrY-Pr8p0

 ## Table of Contents
 - [Overview](#overview)